johnroutledge/milestone-project-3/README.md

 People visiting this website are looking for:
 * Increased knowledge of trading cryptocurrencies
 * A quick, easy way to invest in crytocurrencies risk-free
-* The different profits which could be made in the short and long-term
+* The potential profits/losses which could be made in the short and long-term
 * An introduction to cryptocurrencies

 Hashmoney is the ideal site for such people because:
 * It includes all of the above in one place
 * It has intuitive controls and layout
 * It is both clear and concise in its layout
+* The information it provides is kept to a minimum to avoid cognitive overload

 ***